 We are also involved with the Teen Health Clinic at Baylor College of Medicine.

 See more about each of our reproductive health outreach efforts below:

 Saturday Morning Science 2 Program

-Working with the Baylor College of Medicine Office of Diversity and Community Outreach, the Center for Reproductive Medicine developed a new Saturday Morning Science 2 program focused on reproductive medicine for high school students ready for more advanced coursework during the school year.
+Working with the Baylor College of Medicine Office of Diversity and Community Outreach, the Center for Reproductive Medicine developed a new Saturday Morning Science 2 (SMS 2) program focused on reproductive medicine for high school students ready for more advanced coursework during the school year.

-We will be accepting applications this summer for the advanced SMS2 course taking place in fall 2014.
+We will be accepting applications this summer for the advanced SMS 2 course taking place in fall 2015.
 Register online.
-For additional information, including fall 2015 SMS 2 session dates and program costs, please visit the Office of Diversity and Community Outreach at (713) 798-8646.
+For additional information, including fall 2015 SMS 2 session dates and program costs, please visit the Office of Diversity and Community Outreach or call (713) 798-8646.

-Lectures are given by international leaders in reproductive science.
-Previous topics included:
+During the school year, lectures are given by international leaders in reproductive science.
+Previous topics include: